ludwig-ai/ludwig-docs/src/docs/user_guide.md

 `Timeseries` features are treated in the same way of sequence features, with the only difference being that the matrix in the HDF5 file does not have integer values, but float values.
 Moreover, there is no need for any mapping in the JSON file.

-`Image` features are transformed into a int8 valued tensor of size `n x h x w x c` (where `n` is the size of the dataset and `h x w` is a specific resizing of the image that can be set, and `c` is the number of color channels) and added to HDF5 with a key that reflects the name of column in the DATASET.
+`Image` features are transformed into a int8 valued tensor of size `n x h x w x c` (where `n` is the size of the dataset and `h x w` is a specific resizing of the image that can be set, and `c` is the number of color channels) and added to HDF5 with a key that reflects the name of column in the dataset.
 The column name is added to the JSON file, with an associated dictionary containing preprocessing information about the sizes of the resizing.

 CSV Format